symbiote-h2020/SymbioteCloud/README.md

 #### 2.4.3 Configuring the Platform AAM resources

-Once one has done previous actions, you need to fix the file `src/main/resources/bootstrap.properties` manually for each deployment using the template below or comments from the file itself.
+Once one has done previous actions, you need to fix the file `src/main/resources/bootstrap.properties`.
+If you have downloaded the .zip with the configuration files, you can use the bootstrap.properties file inside the AAM folder.
+Otherwise, you have to edit manually for each deployment using the template below or comments from the file itself.

 ```
 spring.cloud.config.enabled=true